loguecow/Custom-Discord-Theme/README.md

 You can use any theme you like but i just made my own shitty theme

-It uses the HACKED font so you maybe need to install it too
+It uses the HACKED font so if you want it you need to run the HACKED.ttf

 Credits > Jiiks & rauenzi